anjensan/azql/README.md

 AZQL is a SQL like DSL for Clojure.

-Main goals of this project:
+Main ideas of this project:

-- no shema restrictions, orm-mappings etc.
+- no shema restrictions, orm-mappings etc;
-- DSL should be closer to native SQL as much as possible
+- DSL should be closer to native SQL as much as possible;
-- no fake optimizations (modern DBs are clever enough)
+- no fake optimizations (modern DBs are clever enough);
-- protection from injections, but not from invalid queries
+- protection from injections, but not from invalid queries;
-- sometimes we want to include vendor-specific parts into queries
+- sometimes we want to include vendor-specific parts into queries.

 ## Installation